 - Full complement of reconstructive surgery, including facial reconstruction, local flaps, regional and free tissue transfer

 The Division of Otology/Neurotology and Skull Base Surgery offers a two-year clinical fellowship position in Otology/Neurotology and Lateral Skull Base Surgery.
 The University is home to the local Skull Base Program and the Children’s Cochlear Implant Center (CCIC).
-Call responsibilities are flexible and include general ENT call as well as care for otologic patients.

 The Division of Pediatric Otolaryngology offers a one-year clinical fellowship position in Pediatric Otolaryngology.
 The University is home to the highly-respected North Carolina Children’s Hospital.
 Multi-disciplinary centers at UNC include the N.C.
 Children’s Airway Center, the UNC Craniofacial Center, and the Children’s Cochlear Implant Center (CCIC).
 Fellows also benefit from a significant experience in cleft lip and palate care through the Division of Plastic and Reconstructive Surgery.
 Call responsibilities are flexible and for pediatric ENT patients only.